-- Complete Blood Count (CBC) – this test is used to look for complications of vasculitis and its treatment.
-It evaluates the patient's red blood cells and hemoglobin for anemia and checks the white blood cell count, which can be increased in infection and reduced with some treatments.
-Higher than normal numbers of white blood cells are seen with some types of vasculitis, such as Churg-Strauss Syndrome.
+- Complete blood count (CBC) – this test is used to look for complications of vasculitis and its treatment.
+It evaluates a person's red blood cells and hemoglobin for anemia and checks the white blood cell count, which can be increased in infection or reduced following some treatments.
+Increased numbers of white blood cells are seen with some types of vasculitis, such as eosinophilic granulomatosis with polyangiitis, EGPA (Churg-Strauss Syndrome).

-- C-reactive protein test (CRP) - this test also detects inflammation in the body.
+- C-reactive protein (CRP) - this test detects inflammation in the body.

 - Liver panel – these tests assess liver function to determine if the vasculitis is affecting the liver.

-- Urinalysis – this test looks for presence of protein and red blood cells in the urine, which can indicate inflammation in the kidney as can occur with some types of vasculitis.
+- Urinalysis – this test looks for the presence of protein and red blood cells in the urine, which can indicate inflammation within the kidney.

-- Anti-neutrophil cytoplasmic antibody (ANCA) – this test is a useful marker for primary systemic vasculitis conditions, such as Wegener's Granulomatosis and Microscopic Polyangitis.
+- Anti-neutrophil cytoplasmic antibody (ANCA) – this test is a useful marker for some systemic vasculitis conditions, such as granulomatosis with polyangiitis and microscopic polyangiitis.

-- Complement – part of the inflammatory response often reduced with vasculitis when immune complex-related conditions such as this are present.
+- Complement – part of the inflammatory response; often reduced with vasculitis

 - Nerve conduction studies or nerve biopsy may be useful if there are symptoms of numbness or tingling.